 The existing date-picker doesn’t allow you to input dates.
-One can only click her way to select a date range.
-We have 1-click selections for last 7 days, last week, last month, and last 30 days but to select any particular month or other time periods such as last two quarters, and one or more years users have to click on the calendar’s previous/next navigation buttons multiple times.
-It was simple and error free way of selecting a date range.
+One can only click to select a date range.
+We have 1-click selections for the last seven days, last week, last month, and last 30 days.
+However, to select any particular month or other periods, such as the last two quarters and one or more years, users have to click on the calendar’s previous/next navigation buttons multiple times.
+It was a simple and error-free way of selecting a date range.

-This was not a feature request, it didn’t come from R&D team or our CEO or sales or marketing.
+This was not a feature request; it didn’t come from the R&D team or our CEO or sales or marketing.
 This came from one of our account managers.
 To verify this, I reached out to a few other Account Managers and asked if they received any comments/feedback on the date-picker.

 Let’s study the usage data

 After they confirmed, I decided to look at the usage data.
-One of our front-end developer who mostly worked with me agreed to participate in the research.
-She reached out to one of our developers and collected date-picker usage data for the last 8 months.
+One of our front-end developers, who mostly worked with me, agreed to participate in the research.
+She reached out to one of our developers and collected date-picker usage data for the last eight months.

 We posted our research on Slack to encourage others.
 This was a prime example showcasing how data can help learn more about the problem and assist in designing a better solution.

-- A drop-down with list of most frequently used options
+- A drop-down with a list of most frequently used options.

-- An extended drop-down, where first tab is editable date inputs
+- An extended drop-down, where the first section is editable date inputs.

-- Second tab with ability to quickly select months, quarters, and years
+- Second section with the ability to quickly select months, quarters, and years.

-I shared these sketches with our dev lead to get his input on efforts and time it would take to build.
+I shared these sketches with our dev lead for getting his input on the efforts and time it would take to build.
 He suggested we break it down into two releases as the second tab was a unique UI, something the JS library they were exploring didn’t support.

 What I Learned

-- Encourage AMs to actively share user problems, feedback and requests
+- Encourage account managers to actively share user problems and feedback

-- People are ready to step up if given opportunity
+- People are ready to step up and take responsibilities if given an opportunity

 How I used user research to build and iterate the world’s largest branded content catalog.Read the case study →